Katstengels/SC1015-AirBnB-Prediction/README.md

 - booking_density
 - availability_ratio

+## [Machine Learning]
-Then, we split the data into train and test sets.
+We split the data into train and test sets.
 With the train set, we initiated machine learning with the XGBoost Gradient Boosting Machine and the random forest regression model.
 With our models completed, we tested our model with the test set and analysed the accuracy of it's prediction.

+## What did we learn?
+- The importance of data cleaning to prevent an inaccurate or invalid production
+- There is a need to consider data types when choosing a model to use
+- How to make use of various models to predict price